nickgaray/ocean-streams-docker/README.md

 ● **db**: Suggested location to save H2 database files.
 Can be referenced as "./db" in node configuration.

-● **userclasses**: Any additional ".class" files that the user may want to include in the classpath after install.
-These will be first in the classpath, before any other libraries included in the image.

-● **userlib**: Any additional libraries that the user may want to include in the classpath after install.
-These will be second in the classpath, before other libraries that are included in the image.

-● **bundles**: # Any additional OSGi Bundles that the user may want to include after install.

 The command to execute is:

      docker compose -f docker_compose.yml up -d